-- ------ - (a) Includes the following amounts which were included in 1995 taxable income for each named individual in connection with a program whereby a leased automobile, or an automobile allowance, is provided to the executive by the Company: \$10,295 for Mr. Hassenfeld, \$10,474 for Mr. Verrecchia, \$10,200 for Mr. Ditomassi, \$4,998 for Mr. Gordon, \$9,325 for Mr. O'Neill, and also includes the following amounts paid by the Company and included in 1995 taxable income for each named individual in connection with a program whereby certain financial planning and tax preparation services are provided to the individual and paid for by the Company: \$25,000 for Mr. Hassenfeld, \$1,500 for Mr. Verrecchia, \$6,745 for Mr. Ditomassi, \$5,300 for Mr. Gordon, \$850 for Mr. O'Neill.
-Includes for Mr. Gordon \$7,448 in relocation expenses reimbursed by the Company.
-Does not include other personal benefits that do not in the aggregate exceed \$50,000 in any year for any individual. - (b) Includes, except for Mr. Ditomassi and Mr. Gordon, the executive's pro-rata share of the Company's contribution to the Company's Profit-Sharing Plan (the "Profit-Sharing Plan") which is in part contributed to the executive's account in the Profit-Sharing Plan and, to the extent in excess of certain Internal Revenue Code of 1986, as amended, (the "Code") maximums, deemed allocated to the executive's account in the Company's unfunded Supplemental Benefit Retirement Plan (the "Supplemental Plan"), which in 1995 amounted to \$34,971 for Mr. Hassenfeld, \$20,251 for Mr. Verrecchia and \$14,226 for Mr. O'Neill.
-Includes for each individual, other than Mr. Hassenfeld and Mr. Gordon, the sum of \$2,310, which represents the Company's 25% match of sums saved in 1995 by each named executive pursuant to the Company's Savings Plan and Supplemental Plan.
-Also includes premiums paid by the Company in 1995 for individual life insurance policies for Mr. Hassenfeld (\$3,227), Mr. Verrecchia (\$2,536) and Mr. Gordon (\$3,405) and \$533 deemed contributed to Mr. Gordon's stock unit account by the Company pursuant to the Deferred Compensation Plan for Non-employee Directors for the period prior to his becoming an executive officer. - (c) Includes \$5,333 in retainer and meeting fees deferred into Mr. Gordon's stock unit account in the Deferred Compensation Plan for Non-employee Directors for the period prior to his becoming an executive officer.
+(a) Includes the following amounts which were included in 1996 taxable income for each named individual in connection with a program whereby a leased automobile, or an automobile allowance, is provided to the executive by the Company: \$8,493 for Mr. Hassenfeld, \$11,715 for Mr. Verrecchia, \$10,200 for Mr. Ditomassi, \$9,727 for Mr. Gordon and \$7,749 for Mr. O'Neill.
+Also includes the following amounts paid by the Company and included in 1996 taxable income for each named individual in connection with a program whereby certain financial planning and tax preparation services are provided to the individual and paid for by the Company: \$25,000 for Mr. Hassenfeld, \$1,750 for Mr. Verrecchia, \$5,345 for Mr. Ditomassi, \$19,000 for Mr. Gordon, and \$850 for Mr. O'Neill.
+Includes for Mr. Gordon \$35,044 in relocation expenses reimbursed by the Company.
+Does not include other personal benefits that do not in the aggregate exceed \$50,000 in any year for any individual.

+- (b) All share amounts are adjusted to reflect the 3 for 2 stock split paid in the form of a 50% stock dividend on March 21, 1997. - (c) Includes, except for Mr. Ditomassi and Mr. Gordon, the executive's pro-rata share of the Company's contribution to the profit-sharing account under the Company's Retirement Savings Plan (the "Retirement Savings Plan") which is in part contributed to the executive's account in the Retirement Savings Plan and, to the extent in excess of certain Internal Revenue Code of 1986, as amended, (the "Code") maximums, deemed allocated to the executive's account in the Company's unfunded Supplemental Benefit Retirement Plan (the "Supplemental Plan"), which in 1996 amounted to \$44,171 for Mr. Hassenfeld, \$28,065 for Mr. Verrecchia, and \$22,982 for Mr. O'Neill.
+Includes for each individual, other than Mr. Hassenfeld, the sum of \$2,375, which represents the Company's 25% match of sums saved in 1996 by each named executive in his savings account under the Company's Retirement Savings Plan and Supplemental Plan.
+Also includes \$3,840 in premiums paid by the Company in 1996 for an individual life insurance policy for Mr. Gordon.

-The following table sets forth certain information regarding stock option grants in 1995 to the executive officers named above:
+The following table sets forth certain information regarding stock option grants in 1996 to the executive officers named above.
+All amounts have been adjusted to reflect the 3 for 2 stock split paid in the form of a 50% stock dividend on March 21, 1997.